OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

     *   payment service providers who provide us with payment information, or updates to that information, based on their relationship with you.

-    *   online and offline data providers, from which we obtain demographic, interest based and online advertising related data.
+    *   online and offline data providers, from which we obtain aggregated demographic, interest based and online advertising related data.

     *   publicly-available sources such as publicly available posts on social media platforms and information available through public databases associating IP addresses with internet service providers (ISPs).